 A fantasy character looking like a kid despite being hundreds of years old is fine, but to then sexualize that character was still a conscious decision made to cater to a specific fetish.

 She’s actually legal in Japan?
 Maybe so, but most of us aren’t in Japan and the age of consent doesn’t magically change based on where your media came from.

 Again, I am not calling for censorship; I am merely illustrating how the usual talking points would fail to win anyone over if we actually did face censorship.

 Frustratingly, I know that the show can do better.
-Its final story arc has an example of sexualization being used to strong effect, and it’s clear that the artist realized this too because that scene specifically obscures much of Mina’s body.
-It’s not meant to be arousing, whereas earlier scenes are.
+Its final story arc has an example of sexualization being used to strong effect.
+It’s clear that the artist realized this too because that scene specifically obscures much of Mina’s body.
+It’s not meant to be arousing, whereas earlier scenes obviously are.